-Many people think a drug addict is supposed to look emaciated and in poor health, have no family or friends, is unable to keep a job, and possibly lives out on the street.
+Many people think a drug addict is supposed to look emaciated and in poor health, have no family or friends, be unable to keep a job, and possibly live out on the street.
 This couldn’t be further from the truth.

 Addiction is a disease that doesn’t discriminate.
-This means that politicians, sportspeople, doctors, teachers, just about anyone can end up addicted to drugs.
+This means that politicians, athletes, doctors, teachers, and just about anyone can end up addicted to drugs.
 In fact, a large number of those struggling with drug addiction may be described as functional drug addicts.

 Functional or High Functioning Drug Addicts

 It’s hard for people to understand who functional drug addicts are, yet the sad truth is that many struggle with this type of addiction.
 To understand this, we first have to understand the key symptoms of addiction.

 A person is said to be addicted to drugs if they can’t quit using even if they wanted to and they also have little control over the amount they take.
 The nature of addiction means that it keeps getting worse and the individual builds tolerance, requiring much higher doses of the drug to achieve a high.
 Additionally, if they try to stop taking the drug suddenly, or miss taking it, they experience unpleasant withdrawal symptoms.

 While addiction is a disease, nothing in its description says that an individual has to be experiencing upheaval or complete loss of control of their lives to qualify as an addict.
 A functional or high-functioning drug addict usually doesn’t appear to have a problem.
 They often have their lives together – holding jobs, having romantic relationships, hobbies, and having their families more or less intact.
 Several of them are socially active and may also be active in the community.
 Only those who are very close to them may be aware that something is amiss.